tiller-tolbus/membrane/doc/proposal.md

 Payment: 2 stars

+*  I can create spreadsheets through `%cell` that are saved to my ship's filesystem through Clay and revision controlled therein.
 *  I can view a selection of all of the spreadsheets I have access to from the homepage.
 *  I can view the homepage as a list or a grid and sort spreadsheets by title, tags, or date modified.
 *  I can give my spreadsheets a title, and a list of metadata tags.